A topic from the subject of Inorganic Chemistry in Chemistry.

 Procedure:

-1. In four separate test tubes, add 5 mL of each of the following solutions:
+1. In four separate test tubes, add 5 mL of each of the following solutions using a graduated cylinder or pipette for accurate measurement:

 • Deionized water (control)

-2. To each test tube, add 5 mL of oxalic acid solution.
+2. To each test tube, add 5 mL of oxalic acid solution using a graduated cylinder or pipette.

-5. Carefully decant the supernatant from each tube.
+6. Carefully decant the supernatant liquid from each tube.

-7. Stir thoroughly and observe the color of the solutions.
+9. Stir thoroughly and observe the color changes in the solutions.

 • The precipitation of rare earth metal oxalates is a selective process that can be used to separate these metals from other cations.

-• The oxalic acid solution is a weak acid that forms stable complexes with rare earth metal ions.
+• Oxalic acid forms stable complexes with rare earth metal ions, leading to the formation of insoluble oxalates.

 Significance:

 This experiment demonstrates the unique properties of rare earth metal ions and their ability to form stable complexes with oxalic acid.
-The selective precipitation of rare earth metal oxalates is an important technique used in the separation and purification of these elements.
+The selective precipitation of rare earth metal oxalates is an important technique used in the separation and purification of these elements in industrial and research settings.

 Share on: